MickeMakaron/ShankBot/README.md

 A namespace consists of the following:
 * A folder with the same name as the namespace in **incl** containing the namespace's header files.
 * A folder with the same name as the namespace in **src** containing the namespace's source files.
-* A C++ namespace with the same name as the module in which all the module's code lies under.
+* A C++ namespace with the same name as the namespace in which all the namespace's code lies under.

 #### Windows